 In early 2013 a decision was taken to prepare a Minerals and Waste Local Plan jointly with City of York Council and North York Moors National Park Authority.
-This Plan is referred to as the Minerals and Waste Joint Plan (MWJP).
+This Plan is referred to as the Minerals and Waste Joint Plan (MWJP) and was formally adopted in February 2022.

-The focus of this AMR is on the geographical area administered by North Yorkshire County Council in its role as the as minerals and waste planning authority, although in some cases data is reported on a wider geographical area as it is not available at a more local level.
+The focus of this AMR is on the geographical area administered by North Yorkshire Council in its role as the as minerals and waste planning authority, although in some cases data is reported on a wider geographical area as it is not available at a more local level.

-Actions required for 2022/23
+Actions required for 2023/24

-- To continue work on the Minerals and Waste Joint Plan - To continue work on the Minerals and Waste Joint Plan Sustainability Appraisal - To improve the content and efficiency of the AMR for 2022/2023 and subsequent years by the review of the current report in the light of any emerging best practice
+- To plan for the review Minerals and Waste Joint Plan - To plan for the review Minerals and Waste Joint Plan Sustainability Appraisal - To improve the content and efficiency of the AMR for 2023/2024 and subsequent years by the review of the current report in the light of any emerging best practice